 About Full Mouth Reconstruction

-Dr. Engelberg will combine cosmetic, restorative, and general dentistry skills, carefully analyzing each case to determine the best course of action.
-In addition to repairing and replacing teeth, periodontal therapy or even gum surgery may be recommended to ensure healthy support for your restored smile.
+Dr. Engelberg will combine cosmetic, restorative, and general dentistry skills, carefully analyzing each case to determine the best action.
+In addition to repairing and replacing teeth, we may recommend periodontal therapy or gum surgery to ensure healthy support for your restored smile.

-A full-mouth reconstruction is a life-changing experience for many patients at our office, enabling them to regain their quality of life and self-confidence.
-In many cases, this process can help patients to keep as many of their natural teeth as possible, avoiding the need for full dentures.
+A full-mouth reconstruction is a life-changing experience for many patients at our office.
+It enables them to regain their quality of life and self-confidence.
+In many cases, this process can help patients keep as many of their natural teeth as possible, avoiding the need for full dentures.

 What to Expect

-The process will begin with a consultation to evaluate your dental health and discuss your personal concerns and goals to be considered in treatment planning.
-The amount of treatments or procedures that will need to be incorporated into your treatment will depend on your unique dental problems and desired result.
+The process will begin with a consultation to evaluate your dental health and discuss your concerns and treatment goals.
+The treatments or procedures that must be incorporated into your treatment will depend on your unique dental problems and desired results.

-The next step will be a diagnostic visit to take digital x-rays, scans, and impressions for your treatment.
-If periodontal disease is an issue, this may be addressed first to restore health and create a stable environment for dental restorations.
+The next step will be a diagnostic visit to take digital X-rays, scans, and impressions for your treatment.
+If periodontal disease is an issue, we may address this first to restore health and create a stable environment for dental restorations.

 Dr. Engelberg will work with you to create a suitable treatment plan and schedule for any necessary procedures, which may include:

-When necessary, Dr. Engelberg will refer you to local specialists for procedures, including gum surgery and the surgical phase of dental implants.
+When necessary, Dr. Engelberg will refer you to local specialists for procedures such as gum surgery and the surgical phase of dental implants.

 Real Patients, Real Results

-Bruce had been seeing a dentist for years who did not know how to proceed to help him keep the rest of his teeth.
+Bruce had been seeing a dentist for years, but the dentist did not know how to help him keep the rest of his teeth.
 After losing two additional teeth, Bruce felt that there was no way to avoid dentures–but then he was referred to Dr. Brent Engelberg in Arlington Heights, Illinois, and his life changed!

 After working with Dr. Engelberg’s network of dental specialists, porcelain veneers and crowns were placed, implants were restored, and Bruce could smile for a lifetime!